Please click on "Register now" to book on-line and we will get back to you in our earliest convenience.

 Saturday-Sunday from 8:59am-5:00pm and Road Test on Sunday at 5:00pm (No Classroom on these days).

-Tuesday- Wednesday OR Thursday - Friday from 8:30am - 5:00pm and Road Test at the end of the Second Day (No Classroom on these days).
+Tuesday-Wednesday OR Thursday-Friday from 8:59am-5:00pm and Road Test at the end of the Second Day (No Classroom on these days).

-For those with little or no experience riding motorcycles, the Basic Course is the perfect place to start.
-Even people returning to the sport after a long absence will find the Basic Course a useful refresher.
+For those with little or no experience riding motorcycles, The Basic Course is the perfect place to start.
+Even people returning to the sport after a long absence will find the Basic Motorcycle Course a useful refresher.